3li-code/the-achievement-organizer-/README.md

-# 💎 The Emerald Tracker | Time Tracker App 💎
+# 💎 The Emerald Tracker | the achievement organizer App 💎

 **Intelligent Time and Task Management with an Elegant User Interface.**